 Little did I know my job would come in the form of running D&D games for the Phantasy Guild on QLink.
 They let me work all I wanted.
 In return, I got to use the service for free.

 It was during the D&D games that I discovered my love of crafting stories.
-I didn’t actually know what I was doing, of course, but something grabbed me.
-I tasted blood.
+I made my share of mistakes, of course, but I developed a fascination for storytelling.

 QLink came and went, and so did college, dating, wing night, and the Star Wars prequels.